ytsaig/notebooks/README.md

 # notebooks

-Jupyter notebooks to accompany blog
+This repo holds some Jupyter notebooks to accompany my blog: http://ytsaig.github.io/